abualmueid/learn-web-development/README.md

-This branch will mainly consist of practice files for learning html.
+This branch will mainly consist of practice files for learning css.